dvarrazzo/pg_seldump/README.rst

       dsn                   database connection string [default: '']

     optional arguments:
-      --strict              exit with error if a db object has no matching config entry
       --test                test the configuration to verify it works as expected -q, --quiet           talk less
       -v, --verbose         talk more